 Questions and Answers

-To help us (and others) please bring the animal to a vet first.
-Note: DO NOT WAIT.
-Bring the animal to the vet immediately.
-Do so, even if it does not show any signs of illness.
-They are likely to suffer at least from internal and external parasites.
-If you find a kitten/puppy, the vet will be able to advice you on how to take care of it.
+3. If you find a kitten/puppy, the vet will be able to advice you on how to take care of it.
 Do NOT feed regular milk to kittens and puppies!
+It is dangerous!

-We recommend VSL Veterinary Clinic, Chamnan Veterinary Clinic or Animal Mama Veterinary Clinic.
+We recommend VSL Veterinary Clinic, Agrovet, and Chamnan Veterinary Clinic.

 “But I cannot keep the animal…”